qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 command under your \*nix OS to temporarily set the ``PGSERVICEFILE`` variable)

-You can also make the service file available system-wide (all users) either by placing it at ``pg_config --sysconfdir``**/.pg_service.conf**  or by adding the ``PGSYSCONFDIR`` environment variable to specify the directory containing the service file.
+You can also make the service file available system-wide (all users) either by placing the :file:`.pg_service.conf` file at ``pg_config --sysconfdir`` or by adding the ``PGSYSCONFDIR`` environment variable to specify the directory containing the service file.
 If service definitions with the same name exist in the user and the system file, the user file takes precedence.

 .. warning::